As Bodo Group agrees to peace talks, who are the Bodos explained

 It came as a blow to the insurgency of Northeast as the NDFB signed a tripartite agreement on January 16 over suspension of operations, with the central and state governments.

-According to the agreement, NDFB is to give up act of violence and join peace talks with the government.
+According to the agreement, NDFB is to give up the act of violence and join peace talks with the government.

 Explained: Why it is wrong to blame snakes for spreading the new China virus